guyht/notp/Readme.md

          Default - 50

-      C - Counter value.
+      counter - Counter value.
 This should be stored by the application, must be user specific, and be incremented for each request.